gt-crnch-rg/read-the-docs/docs/arm/octavius-a64fx-testbed.rst

 Octavius - A64FX Testbed
 ============

-*Last Updated: 10/11/21*
+*Last Updated: 10/14/22*

 Current Status
 --------------

-Octavius has been updated with the latest Cray Programming Environment and Lmod support.
+- Octavius has been updated with the latest Cray Programming Environment and Lmod support.

+- Note that we no longer have a "login" node, octavius-login.
+Please just submit jobs from rg-login!

 BUGS / Feature Requests
 ^^^^^^^^^^^^^^^^^^^^^^^